 As a restaurant owner, you cannot rely entirely on the restaurant manager for running a restaurant business.
 You should, at all times be aware of what is happening in your restaurant.
 Keep a check on the business by analyzing the daily reports.
 You need not be physically present at the restaurant all the time for restaurant management; you can use a POS software that sends you all the reports, right from the sales data to the inventory reports directly on your phone.

 More than often restaurateurs focus so much on the interiors, location, and marketing, that the back-end is ignored.
 The back-end constitutes of everything behind the curtains; right from the staff and kitchen equipment to the inventory and stock materials.
 A strong back-end results in smooth and proper restaurant operations and must not be neglected while running a restaurant at any cost.
 There should be proper co-ordination between the front of the house and the back of the house of the restaurant as well.

 6. Not Managing Restaurant Costs

-Most restaurateurs make the mistake of not planning ahead and go out of business within the first six months because they run out of finances.
+Most restaurateurs make the mistake of not planning and go out of business within the first six months because they run out of finances.
 When going into the restaurant business, people usually forget the overhead costs.
 For example, the restaurant’s rent should never be more than 30% of the fixed costs.
-Restaurant costs can be controlled by careful planning and smart execution.
+Restaurant costs can be checked by careful planning and smart execution.
 Read this detailed guide to controlling your Restaurant Costs.

-“High rentals, expensive décor, and hiring a staff at exorbitant salaries lead to an imbalance in finances.”
+“High rentals, expensive décor, and hiring staff at exorbitant salaries lead to an imbalance in finances.”
 Says Yajush Malik, owner of Gallops, Mumbai.

 7. Poor Menu Pricing Strategy